Vladimir Dal: Legacy

-Blood libel affair
+Damascus affair

 Dal served in the Ministry of Domestic Affairs.
 His responsibilities included overseeing investigations of murders of children in the western part of Russia.

-In 1840, the Damascus affair had revived the medieval blood libel canard in Europe (the anti-Semitic accusation that Jews use the blood of Christian children for ritual purposes), and Nicholas I instructed his officials, especially Vladimir Dal, to thoroughly investigate the legend.
-In 1844, just 10 copies of a 100-page report, intended only for the czar and senior officials, were submitted.
+In 1840, the Damascus affair had resulted in the accusation that Jews use the blood of Christian children for ritual purposes, and Nicholas I instructed his officials, especially Vladimir Dal, to thoroughly investigate the claim.
+In 1844, just 10 copies of a 100-page report, intended only for the Czar and senior officials, were submitted.
 The paper was entitled "Investigation on the Murder of Christian Children by the Jews and the Use of Their Blood."
-It was claimed there that although the vast majority of Jews had not even heard of ritual murder, it and the use of blood for magical purposes were committed by sects of fanatical Hasidic Jews.
-While the paper is often attributed to Dal, the question of the authorship (or multiple authorships) remains controversial.
+The document stated although the vast majority of Jews had not even heard of ritual murder, such murders and the use of blood for magical purposes were committed by sects of fanatical Hasidic Jews.
+While the paper is often attributed to Dal, the question of the authorship (or multiple authorships) remains contested.

-In 1914, 42 years after Dal's death, during the blood libel trial of Menahem Mendel Beilis in Kyiv, the then 70-year-old report was published in Saint Petersburg under the title Notes on Ritual Murders.
-The name of the author was not stated on this new edition, intended for the general public.
+In 1914, 42 years after Dal's death, during the blood libel trial of Menahem Mendel Beilis in Kiev, the then 70-year-old report was published in Saint Petersburg under the title Notes on Ritual Murders.
+The name of the author was not stated in this new edition, intended for the general public.